 Spells observed:Â (-65%) Shadow Mass Infection + (6 PIP) Tempest +Â (6 PIP) Shadow Tempest + Storm Lord + Shadow Enfeeble + Quicken (Aura) + Brace + Magnify + Shadow Queen Calypso + Storm Queen Calypso + (-85%) Myth Shield +Â (-85%) Storm Shield + Shadow Virulent Plague + Aegis Storm & Shadow Blade + Aegis Stormspear

-On round 1, it will interrupt-cast Equalize (a global spell) that will cap any damage dealt to a maximum of 560,000.
+On round 1, it will interrupt-cast Equalize (a global spell) that will cap any damage dealt to a maximum of 949,999.
 This is a problem and here is why… Every time the Titan’s Trident takes a significant hit, it immediately heals back up to full health.
 Initially, one might think that you either have to do smaller hits (spamming) to avoid triggering the healing, or do one massive hit to one shot the Trident.
-The latter is definitely not an option, since the damage is capped at 560,000.
-This means your attack will do only that much, leaving the creature with 440,000hp left.
+The latter is definitely not an option, since the damage is capped.

-The strategy to be followed here is to do 3 big separate hits at around 40,000-50,000 damage each.
+The strategy to be followed here is to do 3 big separate hits of 20,000 damage each.
 After each of these hits the boss will heal back to full health, but that is actually what you want.
 Just ignore the fact that it keeps healing and the battle will be won after the third significant hit thanks to our dear companions, the Bat and Mellori.

 To clarify, these hits can be split into smaller hits, but make sure the Trident eventually heals back up and one of these speech lines is displayed on screen.
 That way you’ll know you’ve progressed onto the next stage / hit.